 Learning how to hike is the best way to start hiking… so let’s dive in!

 How to Start Hiking for Beginners

-So let’s get started on figuring all that stuff out, shall we?
+So let’s get started on figuring all that stuff out!

 How Long is a Beginner Hike?

 One of the first things many beginning hikers want to know is: how much trail can I do?
 Figuring out your personal fitness level and abilities is one of the most important parts of establishing your hiking skills.

 While the length of a hike will vary based on the beginner in question, generally speaking, you want to start with a lower mileage for your first few trails.